Thomasites: Legacy

-The Thomasites built upon the Spanish school system created in 1863 and the contributions laid down by the US Army.
-They built elementary schools and learning institutions such as the Philippine Normal School, formerly the Escuela Normal de Maestros during the Spanish period (now Philippine Normal University) and the Philippine School of Arts and Trades, formerly the Escuela Central de Artes y Oficios de Manila (now Technological University of the Philippines) in 1901, the Tarlac High School on September 21, 1902, and the Tayabas High School (now Quezon National High School), on October 2, 1902.
+The Thomasites built upon the Spanish school system created in 1863 and the earlier efforts of the U.S. Army.
+They built elementary schools and learning institutions such as the Philippine Normal School (formerly the Escuela Normal de Maestros in the Spanish period, now Philippine Normal University), the Philippine School of Arts and Trades (formerly the Escuela Central de Artes y Oficios de Manila, now Technological University of the Philippines) in 1901, Tarlac High School on September 21, 1902, and Tayabas High School (now Quezon National High School) on October 2, 1902.

+Thomasites memorial marker erected in 1995 at the Manila North Cemetery.

 The Thomasites also reopened the Philippine Nautical School, which was originally established by the Board of Commerce of Manila in 1839 under Spain.
-About a hundred of the Thomasites stayed on to live in the Philippines after finishing their teaching assignments.
-They transformed the Philippines into the third largest English-speaking nation in the world and became the precursors of the present-day US Peace Corps Volunteers.
+About a hundred of the Thomasites permanently settled in the Philippines after finishing their teaching assignments, their descendants including educators and artists such as filmmaker Behn Cervantes.
+They transformed the Philippines into the third largest English-speaking nation in the world and became the precursors of the US Peace Corps Volunteers.

-For their contribution to Philippine education, the Thomasites Centennial Project was established in cooperation with American Studies associations in the Philippines, the Philippine-American Educational Foundation, the US Embassy in Manila, and other leading cultural and educational institutions in the Philippines.
+For their contributions to Philippine education, the Thomasites Centennial Project was established in cooperation with American Studies associations in the Philippines, the Philippine-American Educational Foundation, the United States Embassy in Manila, and other leading cultural and educational institutions in the Philippines.

-The municipality of New Washington, Aklan was named after US President George Washington as a tribute to the Thomasites.
+The municipality of New Washington, Aklan was named after United States President George Washington, as a tribute to the Thomasites.